ReC82/DevOpsLabs/vagrant/lab05/lab05.md

 > [!WARNING]
 > While it works.
 It is not intended to be use in production.
-> I'm really not an expert and it's not my intention :wink:
+> I'm really not an expert and it's not my intention :wink:.
 > The first idea, is to have a working environment to test.

 ```bash